Fishing Etiquette Makes Friends and

 Non-resident fees are usually higher than resident fees.
 In every state, the fees go to the fisheries and wildlife or equivalent department to maintain hatcheries, stocking programs, education programs to involve more women and children in the fishing sport, studies of whirling disease and related conversation projects.
 In Colorado, 25cents of every license goes into a search and rescue fund to help find lost fishermen.

 Please don’t complain about the cost of the license to the store where purchased.
 They offer licenses as a service to their customers and don’t make any money from the sale.

-When you purchase your license, ask for a current year Colorado Fishing Regulations and Property Directory booklet.
+When you purchase your license, ask for a current year Colorado Fishing Regulations and Property Directory booklet or download one from the internet on the license page.
 Take time to familiarize yourself with it as many streams have special regulations and section closures.

 Respect Private Property Rights

 In some states, the state owns the streams and land they run on.
 That is not true in Colorado.
 While blessed with 6,000 cold and warm water stream miles, some this water flows on private land.
 While such water may be accessible, don’t assume it is.
 ALWAYS ask for permission first to fish their water.
 Many will say yes if asked nicely.